ampproject/amp.dev/content/docs/analytics/analytics-vendors.md

 Adds support for Quantcast Measurement.
 More details for adding Quantcast Measurement can be found at [quantcast.com](https://www.quantcast.com/help/guides/)

+### Retargetly

+Type attribute value: `retargetly`

+Adds support for Retargetly pageviews and custom data.
+To access the implementation docs as well as all variables that can be sent, please visit [Retargetly Docs](https://retargetlydmp.zendesk.com/hc/es-419/articles/360012932034-Implementacion-del-tag-contenedor-AMP-Pages-).

 ### Segment

 Type attribute value: `segment`